-5 See Haggai 2:6.
+1 See Haggai 2:6.

-6 One gets the impression that taking God for granted is definitely not a good idea.
+2 One gets the impression that taking God, and our life in Christ, for granted is definitely not a good idea.

-7 The rendering of the King James Version-"marriage is honorable in all, and the bed undefiled"-has been seriously misused, here and there.
+3 The rendering of the King James Version-"marriage is honorable in all, and the bed undefiled"-has been seriously misused, here and there.
 While in Seminary, a 'Christian' psychologist used this text to tell our class that it was ok for a man to have anal sex with his wife: "marriage is honorable in all"!
 It should be obvious that it is not ok to murder in bed, to tell lies in bed, to steal in bed, to commit adultery in bed, to fornicate in bed.
-Since the Creator decrees the death penalty to those who engage in anal sex, doing it in the marriage bed can't make it right!
+Since the Creator decrees the death penalty to those who engage in anal sex (Leviticus 20:13), doing it in the marriage bed cannot make it right!

-8 This is one of several texts that show that 'fornication' and 'adultery' are distinct concepts.
-'Fornication' includes pre-marital sex, prostitution, anal sex and animal sex, but not adultery.
+4 This is one of several texts that show that 'fornication' and 'adultery' are distinct concepts.
+'Fornication' includes premarital sex, prostitution, anal sex and animal sex, but not adultery.

-9 What a marvelous assurance!
+5 What a marvelous assurance!
 See Deuteronomy 31:8.

-10 The basic meaning of the emphatic pronoun here is 'self', but it can also mean 'same', especially in a comparison.
+7 The basic meaning of the emphatic pronoun here is 'self', but it can also mean 'same', especially in a comparison.
 If Jesus is always Himself, then He is always the same.

-^{11 [}I don't understand this.
-The Tabernacle set up by Moses had been gone for over 1000 years when Paul wrote.]
+8 [I don't understand this.
+The Tabernacle set up by Moses had been gone for over 1000 years when Paul wrote.
+Perhaps 'tabernacle' is a metaphor for 'temple'.]